dwdas9/home/articles/Misc/AirflowDocker/Setup.md

 # Setting Up Apache Airflow with Docker on Windows

 In this article, I'll show two approaches to setting up Apache Airflow using Docker on Windows.
-The first method, more suitable for production environments, involves a few additional steps.
-The second method is quicker, ideal for development settings.
+Method 1 is more suitable for production environments and Method 2 is ideal for development settings.

 ## Method 1 - With Bind Mounts in Docker on Windows

 <p style="color: #006600; font-family: 'Trebuchet MS', Helvetica, sans-serif; background-color: #e6ffe6; padding: 15px; border-left: 5px solid #00cc66;">
-This section describes the installation of the latest version of Apache Airflow in Docker on Windows, focusing on the use of bind mounts for data persistence and easy management.
+This section describes the installation of the latest version of Apache Airflow in Docker on Windows using bind mounts for data persistence and easy management.
 </p>

 ### <span style="color: #7e0041;">Prerequisites</span>